 Marijuana is a drug that can impact health, cause withdrawal and lead to unpleasant side effects.
 Despite these facts, many people still regard marijuana as harmless.

-Some confusion has to do with medical consumption of marijuana.
+Some confusion has to do with the medical consumption of marijuana.
 In certain states, marijuana is available for medical reasons.

 Signs of Marijuana Dependence